-With 96 million people with diabetes, China has one of the highest rates of diabetes in the world1.
-More than half of the people with diabetes live in cities, and Tianjin rank among the largest urban areas in China.
-Tianjin’s population has doubled since 1995 to around 11 million people2 and an estimated 9.5% now suffering from diabetes3.
+With 121 million people with diabetes, China has one of the highest rates of diabetes in the world.1 More than half of the people with diabetes live in cities, and Tianjin rank among the largest urban areas in China.
+Tianjin’s population has more than doubled since 1995 to around 16 million people2 and an estimated 9.7% of the adult population now suffering from diabetes.3

 In Tianjin, the government is very committed to promoting a healthy lifestyle and a balanced diet, which are key factors in tackling type 2 diabetes.
 The Cities Changing Diabetes initiative fits well into the National Health and Planning Commission’s agenda and will support other initiatives to halt the progress of type 2 diabetes.